-NICP is an Australian Government funded programme administered by the Department of Employment and Workplace Relations (DEWR).
-For further information go to www.nicp.dewr.gov.au
+ICS is an Australian Government funded programme administered by the Department of Employment and Workplace Relations (DEWR).
+For further information go to www.ics.deewr.gov.au

-To be eligible for Yurangka Kari all students must be registered with NICP.
+To be eligible for Yurangka Kari all students must be registered with ICS.